walmartlabs/concord-website/docs/plugins/git.md

 ## GetTagList

 The `getTagList` action can be used to get the  list of tags of a GitHub repository.
 The output of the action is stored in a variable `tagList`.
-It can used at later point in the flow.
+It can be used at a later point in the flow.

 The following parameters are needed in addition to the general parameters: